DavidCEllis/ducktools-classbuilder/docs/extension_examples.md

 ### How can I add `<method>` to the class ###

-To do this you need to write a code generator that returns source code along with a dictionary of any variables the code needs to refer to, or an empty dictionary if none are needed.
+To do this you need to write a code generator that returns source code along with a 'globals' dictionary of any names the code needs to refer to, or an empty dictionary if none are needed.
+Many methods don't require any globals values, but it is essential for some.

 Say you want to make the class iterable, so you want to add `__iter__`.